testla-project/testla-screenplay-playwright-js/docs/screenplay_elements/Web/Actions/fill.md

 # Fill

 The `Fill` class is an action class in the Screenplay pattern designed for use with the `@testla/screenplay` library.
-This class enables actors to find an element specified by a selector and fill it with a specified input using the `BrowseTheWeb` ability provided by Playwright.
+This class enables actors to find an element specified by a selector and fill it with a specified input using the `BrowseTheWeb` ability provided by Testla.

 ## Table of Contents